GNOME/gnome-bluetooth/README.md

 # GNOME Bluetooth

-gnome-bluetooth is collection of widgets for applications that want to select Bluetooth devices.
-It is also used by GNOME session components such as the Settings and gnome-shell.
+gnome-bluetooth is a helper library on top of the bluez daemon's D-Bus API.

 Requirements
 ------------

-- glib
+- GTK
 - bluez 5.51 or newer
-- rfkill sub-system enable in the kernel[1]
+- rfkill sub-system enabled in the kernel, and [accessible](https://github.com/systemd/systemd/pull/21605)
-- gnome-settings-daemon

-[1]: Note that read/write access to the /dev/rfkill device is required and should be provided by the distribution

 Copyright
 ---------